dcelisgarza/DDD.jl/README.md

 ## IO

 The package provides a way to load and save its parameters using `JSON` files.
 While this is *not* the most performant format for IO, it is a popular and portable, web-friendly file format that is very human readable (and therefore easy to manually create).
+It also produces smaller file sizes both compressed and uncompressed.
+Which is why it is so popular for online data sharing.

+`JSON` files are representations of dictionaries with `(key, value)` pairs, which are analogous to the `(key, value)` pair of structures.
+This makes it so any changes to any structure will automatically be taken care of by the `JSON` library.
+Arrays are recursively linearised into vectors of vectors using the calling language's preferred storage order.
+This means arrays preserve their shape and dimensionality regardless of whether the inputting or outputting language stores arrays in column- or row-major order.

+They also have the added advantage of being designed for sending over the web, so they have small compressed and uncompressed file sizes, smaller than `BSON`, `HDF5` and its variants such as `MAT` and `JLD2` formats.
+They also aren't plagued by the portability issues these other formats have, as well as being generally easier to read, create and work with, while being within a factor of ≈3 of the aforementioned filetypes.
+They do however, allocate more memory than the others while being created, but the end result is half the size or less of these other file formats.

+### Sample JSON File

-This is a sample `JSON` file for a loop type.
+This is a sample `JSON` file for a dislocation loop.
 They can be compactified by editors to decrease storage space by removing unnecessary line breaks and spaces.
-Here we show a somewhat longified view which is very human readable and fairly easy to create manually.
+Here we show a somewhat longified view which is very human readable and trivially easy to create manually.
+Note that arrays are recursively linearised as vectors of vectors, where the linearisation follows the calling language's memory order.
+This means arrays will keep their shape and dimensionality regardless of the language that opens the JSON file.
 ```JSON
 [
   {